Orangeville Transit

 The Orangeville Transit System provides local bus service to the Town of Orangeville in central Ontario, Canada.
 Approval was given by the town council, on April 28, 2008, that the current contract with First Student Canada (formerly Laidlaw) to operate and maintain the transit buses, should be extended for another year.
 The Public Works Department administers the contract and is responsible for other non-operational functions.
 Town of Orangeville transit buses are all fully accessible, although less accessible First Student buses sometimes substitute.

-Fares
+Free public transport program

-Cash fare is $2.00 for adults or $1.50 for seniors & students, with monthly passes costing $35.00 or $25.00 respectively.
-Children under 5 ride for free.
+On January 1, 2023 Orangeville commenced a pilot program of free public transport by which no fares were collected.
+Initially a two-year pilot program, the town announced in 2024 that the program would last until at least 2027.
+Orangeville became the largest town or city in Canada with a free public transport program.
+Prior to 2023, cash fare was $2.00 for adults or $1.50 for seniors & students, with monthly passes costing $35.00 or $25.00 respectively.
+Children under 5 rode for free.

-Beginning January 1, 2023 Orangeville will begin a two year free public transit pilot program.

 Services

 Buses operate hourly on Monday to Friday from 7:15 am to 6:15 pm, and on Saturday from 8:45 am to 5:45 pm.
 Routes converge at the transfer point on Fourth Street and all operate along Broadway through the downtown, past the town hall municipal offices and the Mill Street library branch.